Last Updated: May 15, 2020

 When we moved from New Jersey to Seattle, we gained a lot but also lost some of the privileges, like visiting Washington DC now and then.
 We’ve been five times to the nation’s capital and would definitely visit it again.
-It’s an iconic, family-friendly and generally cool place to visit with more then a dozen world-class attraction free of charge.
+It’s an iconic, family-friendly and generally cool place to visit with more than a dozen world-class attractions free of charge.
 DC is one of the few cities in the US that I would move to without hesitation.

 - Best Time to Visit

 - Must-see Places That Should Be Booked in Advance

 - Places We Missed and Would Love to V

 Best Time to Visit

 We’ve been to Washington DC during spring, fall, and winter but not summer.
 I wouldn’t recommend summer for anyone who can’t stand hot and muggy weather.
 I can’t.
 May is very warm too, with June and July being the hottest months of the year.